KAELITcom/-kaelit-research/ARCHITECTURE_OVERVIEW.md

 KAELIT is built on three core principles:

 - **Quantum Resistance:** Future-ready cryptography (PQC)
-- **AI Coordination:** Real-time optimization for performance and security
+- **Adaptive Coordination:** Runtime-level tuning for performance and security
 - **Scalability by Design:** zk-Rollups, DAG-based sharding, and stateless execution

 ---